AlexGurtoff/DevOps_online_Kyiv_2021Q3/m6/task6.1/readme.md

 **Firstly, we need to configure our virtual machines settings in virtual box.
 VM1 with NAT adapted and Internal.
 VM2 only with Internal adapter.
-Also I configure port forwarding for SSH.**
+Also I configured port forwarding for SSH.**

 ------------